-Please note: for 2021, due to the pandemic, our club does not have ice at the RPI Houston Field House.
-We currently have limited Freestyle ice and invite-only Learn-to-Skate at the Albany County Hockey Facility on Saturdays, 2:30-5pm.
+Please note: for 2021-2022, due to the pandemic, our club does not have ice at the RPI Houston Field House.
+We are currently hosting our programs at the Albany County Hockey Facility.

 Which door do I enter when I get to the rink?

 Please use the side door (south door) that is closest to the parking lot.
 This is the only entrance to the rink for our ice time.